powdr-labs/powdr/book/src/asm/instructions.md

 instr assert_zero X = my_submachine.assert_zero // where `assert_zero` is a function defined in `my_submachine`
 ```

-Note that external instructions cannot link to functions of the same machine: they delegate computation to a submachine.
+> Note that external instructions cannot currently link to functions of the same machine: they delegate computation to a submachine.